chinesedfan/synacor-challenge/README.md

 ### Tips

 - If you need readable instructions to analyse the challenge program, `/tools/exportinstr.js` will output the result to `/bin/instructions.txt`.
+I also provide a [partial commented](docs/instrs_with_simple_comments.txt) version.
 - Test cases are very important to guarantee the CPU has been implemented as expected.
 Otherwise, you will fail on the self-test.